MicrosoftDocs/architecture-center/docs/example-scenario/ai/real-time-anomaly-detection-conveyor-belt-content.md

 - To optimize costs, scalability of the resources is based on the analytics workload and the training and deployment workloads.
 - Choose the appropriate pricing tier for the IoT hub and appropriate compute sizes for machine learning and data processing components.
-- To estimate the cost of implementing this solution, use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator), inputting the services mentioned previously.
+- To estimate the cost of implementing this solution, use the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator), inputting the services described in this article.
 [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview) can also be helpful.

 ### Operational excellence

 Operational excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).

 Follow MLOps guidelines to standardize and manage an end-to-end machine learning lifecycle that's scalable across multiple workspaces.
-Before going into production, ensure the implemented solution supports ongoing inference with retraining cycles and automated redeployments of models.
-Here are a few resources to consider:
+Before going into production, ensure that the implemented solution supports ongoing inference with retraining cycles and automated redeployments of models.
+Here are some resources to consider:
 - [MLOps v2](https://microsoft.sharepoint.com/teams/CS_AzureDataAI/SitePages/Mlops.aspx?xsdata=MDV8MDF8fDVhM2M4ZDViNjM1ODRhMWFjMDM3MDhkYTFiZjIwYTkzfDcyZjk4OGJmODZmMTQxYWY5MWFiMmQ3Y2QwMTFkYjQ3fDB8MHw2Mzc4NTMwMjM1OTk4MzcyMzl8R29vZHxWR1ZoYlhOVFpXTjFjbWwwZVZObGNuWnBZMlY4ZXlKV0lqb2lNQzR3TGpBd01EQWlMQ0pRSWpvaVYybHVNeklpTENKQlRpSTZJazkwYUdWeUlpd2lWMVFpT2pFeGZRPT18MXxNVGs2TXpCak9HUmlOR1JsTkRSbE5EVmlaR0UwWVRNMFpqQmpPV1kzT1RWa1pqaEFkR2h5WldGa0xuWXl8fA%3D%3D&sdata=czFMOUVSa3J1WjBSbm5haDc3NStGUVVGYTZyZE93MmF4d3U1cW92NlB2QT0%3D&ovuser=72f988bf-86f1-41af-91ab-2d7cd011db47%2Cchulahlou%40microsoft.com&OR=Teams-HL&CT=1649705566054&params=eyJBcHBOYW1lIjoiVGVhbXMtRGVza3RvcCIsIkFwcFZlcnNpb24iOiIyOC8yMjAzMjEwMDEwNyJ9)
 - [Azure MLOps (v2) solution accelerator](https://github.com/Azure/mlops-v2)